clark-ewerton/cypress-serverest-cicd/README.md

 - A comprehensive HTML report is generated

 Reports are available in `cypress/reports/mochawesome/` and are uploaded as artifacts in the CI/CD pipeline.

-Quick Note: it generates separately for each browser instance

-## GitHub Pages

 Test artifacts (videos and reports) are automatically published via GitHub Pages.